edgarberm/momentum/README.md

 # Momentum

-Scroll momentum for all platforms.
+Smooth scrolling for all platforms. 😎🤘

+Momentum adds 'momentum' or inertia to your webpage scroll.
+See in action (here)[http://builtbyedgar.com/lab/momentum/]